aerospike/act/README.md

 and write rates.
 For act_index, defragmentation generates an extra internal index device read and write load.
 The default defrag-lwm-pct is 50.

+**disable-odsync**
+Option to not set O_DSYNC when opening file descriptors.
+Don't configure this true if configuring commit-to-device.
+The default disable-odsync is no (i.e.
+O_DSYNC is set by default).

 **commit-to-device (act_storage ONLY)**
 Flag to model the mode where Aerospike commits each record to device synchronously, instead of flushing large blocks full of records.
 This causes a